Transport

 Versione italiana

-There is a risk of transport chaos, with particular difficulties for those travelling by train and plane.
-But let’s take it one step at a time.
-Work is continuing by Rete Ferroviaria Italiana (RFI), a company within the FS Group, to replace the Ponte al Pino road overpass at the Florence railway junction.
+Meanwhile, work by Rete Ferroviaria Italiana (RFI) to replace the Ponte al Pino road overpass at the Florence railway junction is now in full swing.
 The works will require two separate periods of rail service disruption, necessary to allow, in the first phase, the removal of the existing deck and, subsequently, the installation of the new structure.

 The first phase is scheduled from 11.00 pm on Sunday 5 July to 4.00 am on Friday 10 July; the second from 11 pm on Sunday 26 July to 11 am on Thursday 30 July.
 During both periods, rail services will be suspended on the Florence Campo di Marte–Florence Rifredi and Florence Campo di Marte–Florence Santa Maria Novella routes, affecting national services passing through the Tuscan capital, including high-speed trains (Frecciarossa and Italo).

-According to a statement from RFI, the project represents a significant milestone in the process of renovating and enhancing the safety of a strategic piece of infrastructure for urban transport, which links the centre of Florence with the Campo di Marte area.
+The work on the Pino bridge, explains a statement from RFI, represents a significant milestone in the process of renovating and enhancing the safety of a strategic piece of infrastructure for urban mobility, which connects the centre of Florence with the Campo di Marte area.
 The works were planned well in advance and agreed with the relevant institutions and local authorities, with the aim of managing the impact on rail and urban transport in a coordinated manner.

-A 1,600-tonne crane, approximately 70 metres high, will be used to remove the existing bridge and install the new deck; this specialised equipment is required due to the complexity of the work.
+A 1,600-tonne crane, approximately 70 metres high, is being used for the removal of the existing bridge and the installation of the new deck; this specialised equipment is required due to the complexity of the work.
 The crane arrived at the port of La Spezia from the United States on board a cargo ship that had set sail from Portsmouth, Virginia, and was subsequently transported to Florence by special haulage.
 The crane was assembled in the second half of June.

 During the disruptions, the rail service will be adjusted, with a reduction of around 50 per cent in the number of scheduled trains at the Florence hub, in accordance with an operational plan drawn up and agreed in advance with the rail operators.